vladajankovic/FPGA-BlockGame/README.md

 The game works on a Cyclone 3 FPGA, whose documentation can be found using the following link: http://rti.etf.bg.ac.rs/rti/oo1pot/labvezbe/cyclone3_handbook.pdf

+# IMPORTANT
+Because there are over 200 files that are used in this project i have grouped them into 3 rar files.
 The documentatin that is presented with this project is in Serbian language.